|62 Earl of Portmore's regiment|

 In May 1696 Collier became a Major-General19.
 In August 1696 David Colyear was to marry the Countess of Dorchester20.
 The actions of the regiment are not very clear in these years.
 It seems that from 11 March 1698 Colyear's regiment was on the Scotch establishment.

-Portmore's regiment of Foot in the War of the Spanish Succession
+3 The regiment in the War of the Spanish Succession

 |David, Lord Portmore||Pieter Carele|